Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Comparisons to black hole mass bulge mass Relations measured Across Cosmic Time

-In Figure \ref{fig:mmb_obs_comp} we show the predicted \mmb\ relation with intrinsic scatter that evolves according to our best-fit parameters from three models (i) a relation with strong scatter evolution, but no normalization evolution (top row, \mone); (ii) a relation with moderate evolution in both scatter and normalization (middle row, \mthree); and (iii) a relation with strong normalization evolution, but no scatter evolution \citep{Matt_2026} (bottom row).
+In Figure \ref{fig:mmb_obs_comp} we show the predicted \mmb\ relation with intrinsic scatter that evolves according to our best-fit parameters.
+We are interested in distinguishing between these two evolutionary options.
+Previously, we demonstrated that different types of \mmb\ evolution have different impacts on the GWB spectrum which may someday be differentiable with GWB data alone.
+We now consider how EM-based measurements of SMBH and galaxy masses may be able to place independent and \rev{complementary} constraints on this problem.
+For this purpose, we model the evolution of the intrinsic \mmb\ relation in three cases: (i) a relation with strong scatter evolution, but no normalization evolution (top row, \mone); (ii) a relation with moderate evolution in both scatter and normalization (middle row, \mthree); and (iii) a relation with strong normalization evolution, but no scatter evolution \citep{Matt_2026} (bottom row).
 The gray regions in each panel are 1-, 2-, and 3-$\sigma$ regions of the intrinsic scatter at that redshift (which is modeled by a normal distribution).
-We added 0.4 dex in quadrature to the modeled intrinsic scatter to estimate measurement error.
-This value is the average across the studies we consider here.
+Measurement errors on SMBH masses inferred from luminosity scaling relations cause the apparent \mmb\ scatter to be greater than the intrinsic scatter \citep[typically ranging form 0.2--0.6 dex depending on the relation, e.g.,][]{Vestergaard_2006, Dalla_Bonta_2025}.
+We therefore added 0.4 dex in quadrature to the modeled intrinsic scatter to account for this.
+We additionally add the average stellar mass error (0.3 dex multiplied by the \mmb\ slope) in quadrature.
+These errors are the average reported values across the studies we consider here.